DavideSuardi/Catena-media/plugin/wiserabbit-slots-pages/README.md

 1. Upload the folder `wiserabbit-slots-pages` into `/wp-content/plugins/`
 2. Activate the plugin from the **Plugins** menu in WordPress
+3. After activating the plugin, make sure to refresh your permalink settings to ensure the custom post type URLs work correctly.

+        To do this:
+        - Go to your WordPress admin panel.
+        - Navigate to Settings > Permalinks.
+        - Simply click the "Save Changes" button (you don't need to change any settings).

+        This step flushes the rewrite rules and ensures that the new slot custom post type URLs are properly registered.

-3. You’ll now see a **"Slots"** section in the WordPress admin
+4. You’ll now see a **"Slots"** section in the WordPress admin
-4. Add slot entries, fill out their meta fields, and use shortcodes to display them
+5. Add slot entries, fill out their meta fields, and use shortcodes to display them

 ---